 As I walked around the hotel, I noticed that the hotel never lets you forget that you are in Lucknow and Uttar Pradesh.
 For its overseas guests, it presents a window to India through the art pieces on display.

 Art at Clarks Awadh Lucknow

 Two floors had the birds and animals of Uttar Pradesh.
 However, my favorite floor was the one displaying the Chikankari work of Lucknow.
-Different types of Chikankari works in fresh, lively and soothing colors adorn this floor.
+Different types of Chikankari work in fresh, lively, and soothing colors adorn this floor.
 With a bit of documentation, this could be a walking lesson in the art of Chikankari.